Mersey-class lifeboat: History

+Four former RNLI Mersey-class boats are still in service overseas, three operated by ADES Uruguay, and one by Bote Salvavidas de Valparaíso, Chile.

 Description

 The Mersey is designed to be launched from a carriage, but can also lie afloat or be slipway launched when required.
 Its propellers are fully protected from damage when launching or in shallow water, by partial tunnels and two bilge keels.
 Its low height can be further reduced by collapsing its mast and aerials which then allows it to be stored in a boathouse.
 A sealed cabin gives it a self-righting ability.

 Power comes from two 3208T Caterpillar turbo-charged marine diesel engines giving 285 hp at 2,800 rpm.
 It carries 1110 l of fuel to give it a range of 240 nmi.
 It has a crew of six and can carry an inflatable X-boat which it can deploy at sea.
 Its survivor compartment can carry 43 people, but more than 21 prevents self-righting should the boat capsize.